Top 10 Best Anonymous Web Browsers for Untraceable Surfing

 DuckDuckGo is designed as a secret Internet browser for anonymous search.
 Its main strength is cutting through the noise – it automatically blocks hidden trackers that follow you from site to site.
 When you visit a webpage, it forces sites to use encrypted HTTPS connections whenever possible, which I've found especially useful on public Wi-Fi.
 The clean interface has a tiny flame icon in the corner; click it to instantly burn away your search history like shredding a secret document.

 While it works smoothly as a Chrome/Firefox extension, don't expect miracles.
 It's great for quick searches but struggles with complex tasks.
-For example, if you try logging into multiple social media accounts, they'll still detect you're using the same device.
+For example, if you try logging into multiple social media accounts, they'll still detect that you're using the same device.
 So, this anonymous browser is more of a privacy band-aid than a full solution.
 To this end, it would be better to adopt a multi-login browser like BitBrowser, which will offer you full security of social media accounts.

 Pros: